Why is Everyone Talking About Bitcoin Cash?

 - Allowance of credit or debit cards, a service generally not allowed on cryptocurrency trading exchanges.

-- Allowance to trade 10 or more cryptocurrency CFDs, including Bitcoin, Bitcoin Cash, Ethereum and Dash.
+- Allowance to trade 10 or more cryptocurrency CFDs, including Bitcoin, Bitcoin Cash, and Ethereum.

 - Free real-time quotes and 24/7 trading availability

 Any trade is a risk and Bitcoin Cash is a very volatile commodity.
 When you’re considering how to get Bitcoin Cash CFDs you need to remember that even if you use a regulated broker your capital is still at risk.
 If the market turns against you there is the chance you could lose some or all of your initial capital.

 Trading in Bitcoin Cash CFDs is the same as trading in any other instrument.
 Make sure that you follow the golden rule.
 Only spend what you can afford to lose.
 If you follow this rule and use a regulated broker to protect yourself then you are in a good position to make the most of your Bitcoin Cash CFDs.